Africa–United States relations: Kennedy–Johnson administrations, 1961–1969

 Whereas Eisenhower had largely neglected Africa, President John F. Kennedy took an aggressive activist approach.
 Kennedy was alarmed by the implications of Soviet leader Nikita Khrushchev's 1961 speech that proclaimed the USSR's intention to intervene in anticolonial struggles around the world.
 Since most nations in Europe, Latin America, and Asia had already chosen sides, Kennedy and Krushchev both looked to Africa as the next Cold War battleground.
 Under the leadership of Sékou Touré, the former French colony of Guinea in West Africa proclaimed its independence in 1958 and immediately sought foreign aid.

+The geopolitical situation in Southern Africa, 1978–1979.

 Eisenhower was hostile to Touré, so the African nation quickly turned to the Soviet Union--making it the Kremlin's first success story in Africa.
 Kennedy and his Peace Corps director Sargent Shriver tried even harder than Khrushchev.
 By 1963 Guinea had shifted away from Moscow into a closer friendship with Washington.
 Kennedy had a broad vision that encompassed all of Africa.
 He opened up the White House to receive eleven African heads of state in 1961, ten in 1962, and another seven in 1963.

-The Geopolitical situation in southern Africa, 1978–79.